dynatrace-oss-contrib/opentelemetry-specification/specification/data-faas.md

 ## Datasource

-A function is set to respond as callback when an operation on a datasource is perfomed.
+A datasource function is triggered as a response to some data source operation such as a database or filesystem read/write.
 For `faas` spans with trigger `datasource`, it is recommended to set the following attributes.

 | Attribute name  | Notes  and examples  | Required? |